dssg/hitchhikers-guide/sources/README.md

 ## Who is this guide for?

-The primary audience for this guide is the set of fellows coming to DSSG but we want everything we create to be open and accessible to larger world.
+The primary audience for this guide is the set of fellows coming to DSSG, but we want everything we create to be open and accessible to the larger world.
 We hope this is useful to people beyond the summer fellows coming to DSSG.

 **If you are applying to the program or have been accepted as a fellow,** [check out the manual](dssg-manual/) to see how you can prepare before arriving, what orientation and training will cover, and what to expect from the summer.